ebikatsudon/VTubeStudio/Twitch-Interaction.md

 ## How to use this?

-On the first settings tab, scroll all the way down.
+On the first settings tab, scroll all the way down and click "Connect Account".
+This will open a browser and ask you to authorize VTube Studio.
+If that does not work, check if you have any anti-virus/firewall software running that might be blocking VTube Studio.

 [[https://raw.githubusercontent.com/wiki/DenchiSoft/VTubeStudio/img/twitch_connect_screen.png]]

+After you've authorized VTube Studio, your account should show up in the app with your profile picture.
+You can now connect/disconnect using the